 1 that the technical characteristics of equipment used for DSC in the maritime mobile service should be in conformity with the relevant ITU-R Recommendations;

-2 that the operational procedures to be observed in the MF, HF and VHF bands for DSC should be in accordance with Annex 1 for distress and safety calls and Annex 2 for other calls;
+2 that the operational procedures to be observed in the MF, HF and VHF bands for DSC should be in accordance with Annex 1 for distress, urgency and safety calls and Annex 2 for other calls;

 3 that provisions should be made at stations equipped for DSC for:

 3.1 the manual entry of address, type of call, category and various messages into a DSC sequence;

+3.2 displaying the information in a user readable format;

-3.2 the verification and if necessary the correction of such manually formed sequences;
+3.3 the verification and if necessary the correction of such manually formed sequences;

+3.4 automatically set the information when possible;

-3.3 a specific aural alarm and visual indication to indicate receipt of a distress or urgency call or a call having distress category.
+3.5 a specific aural alarm and visual indication to indicate receipt of a distress or urgency call or a call having distress category.
 It should not be possible to disable this alarm and indication.
 Provisions should be made to ensure that they can be reset only manually;